 I co-lead the S* Network Systems (SNS) group with Mike Freedman and Amit Levy in the CS department at Princeton.
 I also co-advise two students with Ethan Katz-Bassett in an initiative to specialize distributed systems and networking for large applications deployed in datacenters.

 I am interested in the theory, design, implementation, evaluation, and deployment of large-scale distributed systems.
 Keywords like big data, storage, consistency, geo-replication, consensus, concurrency control, and fault tolerance pique my interest.

 One of my research directions looks at the tradeoffs between the guarantees and performance properties of distributed systems.
 Guarantees like consistency and transactional abilities make systems easier to reason about and program against.
 Performance properties like latency and throughput affect end user experience and the capital cost of systems.
-We're exploring what combinations of power and performance are and aren't possible.
-The SNOW Theorem, Janus, and Occult are our most recent work in this area, which also includes Existential Consistency, Consistency Challenges, Rococo, Eiger, and COPS.
+We're exploring what combinations of guarantees and performance are and aren't possible.
+RSS, PORT, and Gryff are our most recent work in this area, which also includes SNOW, Janus, Occult, Existential Consistency, Consistency Challenges, Rococo, Eiger, and COPS.

 All of this research is made possible by my fantastic students: